tfausak/tfausak.github.io/_drafts/write-faster-tests-with-a-factory-context.md

 At [OrgSync][1], we test our Ruby code with [RSpec][2] and [factory_girl][3].
 A while back, I noticed our tests were slowing down for no apparent reason.
-It turns out our factories were creating a bunch of unnecessary objects behind the scenes.
-For example, the event factory ultimately creates 19 objects.
-Of those, 12 are redundant.
+It turns out our factories were creating a bunch of duplicate objects behind the scenes.
+For example, the event factory creates all these objects:

+- event
+  - organization
+    - school
+    - umbrella
+      - school
+      - group_type
+        - school
+    - group_type
+      - school
+  - event_category
+    - organization
+      - school
+      - umbrella
+        - school
+        - group_type
+          - school
+      - group_type
+        - school

+That's 18 things: 1 event, 1 event category, 2 organizations, 2
+umbrellas, 4 group types, and 8 schools.
+Of those, only 6 are needed.
+The other 12 are unnecessary duplicates.

-It's possible to combat this by specifying the associations, which is what I did.
+It's possible to avoid this by specifying the associations, which is what I did.
 I got fed up with manually doing that all the time and made a shared context.
 It ended up being much faster and a lot easier to use.

-Here's how I did it, with Ruby 2.1.0p0, rspec 2.14.1, and factory_girl 4.3.0.
+Here's how, using Ruby 2.1.0p0, rspec 2.14.1, and factory_girl 4.3.0.

 Let's get started by writing some simple classes.
 We're going to model a Reddit-style site with users, posts, and votes.
 Posts are